ui3TD/IM-HarmonyIntegration/README.md

 # IM-HarmonyIntegration
 This [BepInEx](https://github.com/BepInEx/BepInEx) plugin integrates [Harmony](https://github.com/pardeike/Harmony) into Idol Manager.
 You need this installed to activate any Harmony mods for Idol Manager on Steam Workshop.

-The in-game mod manager has been patched to search for and load _HarmonyID_.dll in each mod's folder, where "_HarmonyID_" is a field in the mod's info.json file.
-Toggling mods in-game will enable/disable the Harmony patches as expected.

-Mod devs must make sure that the .dll is a C# library built on .NET 4.6 that includes Harmony compatible patches.
-Do not initiate the Harmony instance in your mod (i.e. do not include an Awake() method).
-IM-HarmonyIntegration controls all patching/unpatching operations.

-See [IM-FastForward](https://github.com/ui3TD/IM-FastForward) for an example and tutorial for creating compatible mods.
+Visit the [Idol Manager Official Discord](https://discord.com/invite/83ywHbP) to discuss.

-## INSTALL INSTRUCTIONS (Windows x64):
+## INSTALL INSTRUCTIONS (Windows):

-These instructions re for Windows x64.
+These instructions are for Windows (x64).
 MacOS or Linux users should see the section below instead.

 1. Download IM-HarmonyIntegration.zip **[HERE](https://github.com/ui3TD/IM-HarmonyIntegration/releases)**
 2. Extract the contents of the zip file into the Idol Manager directory.
 If done correctly, `winhttp.dll` should be in the same directory as `IM.exe`.